elinasamuelsson/portfolio/README.md

 A small website showcasing my character roster in the game Honkai Star Rail by fetching data from a json-file.
 The page as is right now is very bare-bones both in terms of styling and functionality but will be updated as I continue work on it.

-### Calculator in vanilla JavaScript

-Basic calculator made with vanilla JavaScript.
-It handles calculations by saving the corresponding number to the clicked buttons in a variable, and then uses eval() to solve the problem.
-The calculator is as of now unstyled aside from basic layouting.

 ## Contact

 Email: elina.samuelsson@live.com